Diego Lainez: Senior

-On 29 August 2018, Lainez received his first call-up to the senior national team by interim manager Ricardo Ferretti for the friendly matches against Uruguay and the United States.
+On 29 August 2018 Lainez received his first call-up to the senior national team by interim manager Ricardo Ferretti for the friendly matches against Uruguay and the United States.
 He earned his first cap in Mexico's 4–1 defeat to Uruguay on 7 September.
-On 13 October 2020, Lainez scored a late-tying goal against Algeria, tying the match at two, his first goal with the national team.
+On 13 October 2020 he scored a late-tying goal against Algeria, tying the match at two, his first goal with the national team.

-On 6 June 2021, Lainez scored against the United States just seconds after coming on as a substitute in the Concacaf Nations League Final to make it 2–1, but Mexico ultimately lost 3–2.
+On 6 June 2021 Lainez scored against the United States just seconds after coming on as a substitute in the CONCACAF Nations League Final to make it 2–1, but Mexico ultimately lost 3–2.
 He was included in the Best XI of the tournament.

-In October 2022, Lainez was named in Mexico's preliminary 31-man squad by manager Gerardo Martino for the World Cup, but did not make the final 26.
+In October 2022 Lainez was named in Mexico's preliminary 31-man squad by manager Gerardo Martino for the World Cup, but did not make the final 26.

+Lainez was included in Mexico's roster for the 2023 Gold Cup, replacing the injured Sebastián Córdova.